 If you've travelled during your gap year, your language skills and ability to communicate cross-culturally can't be underestimated, nor can your international perspective.

-Whether or not you worked, there's bound to have been some element of budgeting, and you may even have developed some leadership or teamworking skills.
+Whether or not you worked, there's bound to have been some element of budgeting, and you may even have developed some leadership or teamwork skills.

-These are just a few examples.
+These are just a few examples of transferable skills.
 Job specs and your own experience will throw up plenty of other ideas for you to leverage on your CV.

 Here's an example of how to include a gap year on your CV:

 Despite the challenges presented by the coronavirus, the gap year is still a valuable addition to your CV, not to mention an amazing opportunity for your personal development.
-With careful thought and consideration, it can position you as a top candidate for the role of your dreams.
+With careful thought and consideration, it can position you as a top candidate to land your dream job.

 Show off what you've learned.
 Get a free CV review to find out if you're making the most of your gap year on your CV.